-NBA 2K18: Everything we know
+NBA 2K18 release date, trailers, cover star, gameplay, MyTEAM and all the latest news

+NBA 2K18 release date, trailers, gameplay, MyTEAM, cover athlete and all the latest news

-2K has finally begun spilling the beans on this year’s entry in its popular basketball series.
-NBA 2K18 is set to feature improved visuals, mechanics, modes and more alongside the big man himself, Shaquille O'Neal, acting as the annual cover star.
+2K has begun releasing details about this year's entry of the premier basketball sim.
+NBA 2K18 is set to feature improved visuals, mechanics, modes and more alongside Shaquille O'Neal as this year's cover star.
 Always a highlight of gaming’s sporting calendar, we can’t wait to don a pair of sneakers and get back on the court.

-TrustedReviews has compiled everything you need to know about NBA 2K18 including all the release date info, news, gameplay, trailers and more.
+TrustedReviews has compiled everything you need to know including all the release date info, news, gameplay, trailers and more.

 What is NBA 2K18?

 Acting as the next entry in 2K’s annual sports franchise, NBA 2K is the best basketball sim on the market right now.
 Boasting accurate real life rosters and stats for all players, you can choose to take your favourite team through a series of competitive modes or play as a single player in a compelling story.
+Hopefully we'll get to see more from NBA 2K18 and its single player story at E3 2017.

 Related: Call of Duty WW2 latest news